DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-#### Register the Custom Report Storage
+#### Register Custom Report Storage

-After you implement your custom report storage with the required access rules, you must register it in the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Global.asax.cs) file:
+Once you implement your custom report storage with required access rules, you must register it in the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Global.asax.cs) file:

 ```cs
 DevExpress.XtraReports.Web.Extensions.ReportStorageWebExtension.RegisterExtensionGlobal(new ReportStorageWithAccessRules());
 ```

-#### Make Sure that Authentication Rules are Applied
+#### Make Certain that Authentication Rules are Applied

-In the example project, use the following steps to check whether the customization has had any effect:
+In our example project, follow the steps below to determine whether the customization has had any effect:

 - Open the [PublicReportPage.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/PublicPages/PublicReportPage.aspx) page without logging in.
 This page contains a Report Viewer.
 - Try to use the client API in the browser console to open a report.
 The example report has restricted access: